RobertsLab/resources/protocols/SRM-data-Analyses.md

 # SRM Analyses

-Selected Reaction Monitoring, or SRM, assays quantify abundance of targets identified from a previous [DIA](https://github.com/sr320/LabDocs/wiki/DIA-data-Analyses) mass spectrometer run, as opposed to a full proteome scan.
+Selected Reaction Monitoring, or SRM, assays quantify abundance of protein targets identified from a previous [DIA](https://github.com/RobertsLab/resources/blob/master/protocols/DIA-data-Analyses.md) mass spectrometer run, as opposed to a full proteome scan.
 This provides higher resolution data for proteins and peptides of interest.

 ### **Basic overview of the SRM pipeline**: